alexs2112/android-sabacc/README.md

 **Current Roadmap**

  - Implement the Sabacc Shift and the Interference Field.
-A player can place cards into the field by clicking a card and then clicking the field.
+A player can place cards into the field by double clicking a card (to lock it) and a small icon will be displayed on it.
 Opponent's interference cards have a blue border and are displayed underneath their hand (so clicking their tab will have multiple rows of cards).

+ - Large AI update once everything is implemented to tie it all together and make the game actually playable

 **Stuff that can be done at any time**
  (In no particular order)

- - AI Updates (always)

- - Different message colours
+ - Different message colours along with minor updates to buttons and stuff

+    - Allow messages to be longer than the screen and wrap around to new lines.
+Also allow the player to scroll through previous messages efficiently

- - A main menu and settings screen
+ - A main menu that leads to new game, settings, and rules screens

  - Add a delay between dealing cards when enacting Sudden Demise

  - Player profiles, to save and load your profile and have different games.
 Can add new AI's that play differently and have higher stakes tables with steeper buy in prices and antes.

- - Main menu and settings

  - Clicking an opponents card tells you what card it is, probably to be done in the UI update.
 This might be moderately difficult.